VarshiniAdurti28/Emojify/README.md

 - I had a fun time learning on how to play with Javascript and DOM element creation
 - I have never tried Voice Recognition in any of my projects hence learning more about WebKit Speech Recognition was fun!
 - I also gained some experience on dealing with the json object files
 - I was not able to implement the NLP part of the project.
-However, I will try to implement it into my project
+However, I will try to implement it into my project soon.